|End of year||General Government||GDP|

 Government accounts are compiled in the EU according to the European System of National Accounts 2010 (ESA2010) framework.

-This release contains annual Government Finance Statistics (GFS) and are aligned with the April 2019 Excessive Deficit Procedure (EDP) notification.
-This release contains the first look at annual 2018 GFS.
+This release contains the detailed tables as referenced in the provisional release published on 12 October 2020 and are aligned with the October 2020 Excessive Deficit Procedure notification.
 Any revisions to previous years reflect updated data sources or changes in methodology - see Background notes.